DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ---

-There are many benefits to using unidirectional data flow in single page applications, and perhaps the biggest is that as the application becomes larger, it is easier to reason about how data affects the its state and views.
-Although patterns like Flux have been popularized by React, it certainly isn't limited to it and we are now seeing unidirectional data flow in other frameworks such as [AngularJS](https://github.com/christianalfoni/flux-angular).
+There are many benefits to using unidirectional data flow in single page applications.
+Perhaps the biggest is that as applications become larger, it is easier to reason about how data affects the app's states and views.
+Although patterns and libraries like Flux have been popularized by React, we certainly aren't limited to using the two together.
+It's now common to see unidirectional data flow patterns in other frameworks, such as [AngularJS](https://github.com/christianalfoni/flux-angular).

 While [Flux](https://github.com/facebook/flux) is proven and works well for one-way data flow, a newer library called [Redux](https://github.com/rackt/redux/) is another great solution that offers the benefit of being easier to work with.
 While Flux and Redux are similar, there are some important [differences](http://redux.js.org/docs/introduction/PriorArt.html).